The Adams Family

 Emily

-Elizabeth Doyne on 1 June 1876, in All Saints, Wraxall, Somerset.
+Doyne on 1 June 1876, in All Saints, Wraxall, Somerset.
+George D'Arcy

-West Town in the parish of Backwell, the son of George Adams, a
+Town in the parish of Backwell, the son of George Adams, a surgeon.
+Emily

-surgeon.
-Emily Elizabeth Doyne is listed as a spinster, aged 22, of
+Elizabeth Doyne is listed as a spinster, aged 22, of Wraxall Cottage, the

-Wraxall Cottage, the daughter of Philip Walter Doyne, a clerk in holy
+daughter of Philip Walter Doyne, a clerk in holy orders.

 MARRIAGES.

-d'Arcy Adams, M.D., of West Town, Backwell, Somerset, to Emily
+of West Town, Backwell, Somerset, to Emily Elizabeth Doyne, second

 Medical Doctor.
 George was

-Dispensary and Kilburn General Dispensary.
-Later he joined Drs.
-Webb
+Paddington Provident Dispensary and Kilburn General Dispensary.
+Later he

-and Walker, who were in practice in the same district.
-Dr. Webb died
+joined Drs.
+Webb and Walker, who were in practice in the same district.
+Dr.

-and Dr. Walker retired, and Dr. Harold Darwin Hey subsequently joined
+Webb died and Dr. Walker retired, and Dr. Harold Darwin Hey subsequently

-him in partnership.
-Dr. D'Arcy Adams retired in 1919, after thirty-nine
+joined him in partnership.
+Dr. D'Arcy Adams retired in 1919, after

 Dr. D'Arcy Adams was familiar with many European languages, including

-translated articles in foreign medical magazines for English
+articles in foreign medical magazines for English publications, many of

-of the Geological Society on 7 February 1883.
-At the time the president
+the Geological Society on 7 February 1883.
+At the time the president of the

 20 March 1926, at Bussage,